mridubhatnagar/blogs-backup/ckywr0krc04uoe5s1dube9pdg.md

 ## 7 Lessons I learned about Learning a New Skill from Learning to Swim

 For a long time, I had been contemplating learning to swim.
 Previous attempts at learning the sport were failures.
-Multiple times had near-drowning experiences which led to crazy fear of water.
-This time however there was something different.
+Many times had near-drowning experiences which led to crazy fear of water.
+This time there was something different.
 I had made up my mind.
 I joined swimming in January 2021 and since then there is no looking back.

 In the process of learning the beautiful sport.
 Here are lessons I learned about learning a new skill.